it-economics/dfs-tender-graffiti-board/README.md

 ## API endpoints

-You can use the `/messages` endpoint to fetch all messages or to post a new message
+You can use the `/messages` endpoint to fetch all messages or post a new messages.

 ### Authorization

 The `messages` endpoint is secured using `Basic Auth` with username `John` and password `Doe`.

-### Get all messages
+### Get messages

 ````shell
 curl \